tomazweiss/tomazweiss.github.io/_posts/2019-06-11-r_stackoverflow_survey.md

 Bachelor’s degree holders report earning about 15% more than respondents without a degree (median difference).
 Master’s degree holders report earning about 9% more than respondents with bachelor’s degree.
-Ph.D. holders report earning about 18% than respondents with master’s degree.
+Ph.D. holders report earning about 18% more than respondents with master’s degree.

 ### Undergraduate Major